-Mr Young has a Bachelor of Business Degree with a Major in Finance and Sub-Major in Banking from Edith Cowan University, Western Australia.
+Mr Young has a Business Degree with majors in Finance and Banking from Edith Cowan University, Western Australia.

 Mr Young is a member of the Audit Committee.

 Mr Jack Spencer-Cotton

 Non-Executive Director - appointed 4 April 2014

 Mr Spencer-Cotton has been involved in the field of engineering for over 20 years.
 Engineering and technology are both a passion and career, which have given him a range of roles.
 He is experienced in engineering design, project planning, and team management in large scale projects.